Voilett-Roze/asus/Ipset-script-installation-instructions.md

 ````
 **Additional Notes**: DD-WRT users should replace iptables-save to iptables -L in order to use this script, DD-WRT/OpenWRT/Padavan users must [change path](https://gitlab.com/swe_toast/malware-filter/blob/master/malware-filter#L8) for this script to work to /opt/bin instead of /jffs/scripts/ for all paths in the installation instructions an in the script.

 If Asuswrt-Merlin or Asuswrt users run into issues, there is a [debug tool](https://gitlab.com/swe_toast/debugtool/raw/master/debugtool.sh) available to help both developer and end user to figure out what the issue is.
-Here is how to use the debug tool.
+Here is how to use the debug tool then paste the link that the script produces at the end in the thread when you seek support.
 ````shell
  wget https://gitlab.com/swe_toast/debugtool/raw/master/debugtool.sh && sh debugtool.sh
 ````